libp2p/js-libp2p-rendezvous/LIBP2P.md

 const node = await Libp2p.create({
   rendezvous: {
-    enabled: true
+    enabled: true,
+    rendezvousPoints: ['/dnsaddr/rendezvous.libp2p.io/p2p/QmNnooDu7bfjPFoTZYxMNLWUQJyrVwtbZg5gBMjTezGAJP']
   }
 })
 ```

 ## Libp2p Flow

-When a libp2p node with the rendezvous protocol enabled starts, it should start by connecting to a rendezvous server.
-The rendezvous server can be added to the bootstrap nodes or manually dialed.
+When a libp2p node with the rendezvous protocol enabled starts, it should start by connecting to the given rendezvous servers.
 When a rendezvous server is connected, the node can ask for nodes in given namespaces.
 An example of a namespace could be a relay namespace, so that undialable nodes can register themselves as reachable through that relay.

 When a libp2p node running the rendezvous protocol is stopping, it will unregister from all the namespaces previously registered.